OHDSI/TheBookOfOhdsi/MethodValidity.md

 <p class="caption">(\#fig:forest)Effect size estimates and 95% confidence intervals (CI) from five different databases and a meta-analytic estimatewhen comparing ACE inhibitors to thiazides and thiazide-like diuretics for the risk of angioedema.</p>
 </div>

 Although all confidence intervals are above one, suggesting agreement on the fact that there is an effect, the $I^2$ suggests between-database heterogeneity.
-However, if we compute the $I^2$ using the calibrated confidence intervals as shown in Figure \@ref(fig:forestCal), we see that this heterogeneity can be explained by the observed biases in each database, and appear to be properly taken into account in the calibrated confidence intervals.
+However, if we compute the $I^2$ using the calibrated confidence intervals as shown in Figure \@ref(fig:forestCal), we see that this heterogeneity can be explained by the bias observed in each database through the negative and positive controls.
+The empirical calibration appears to properly taken this bias into account.

 <div class="figure" style="text-align: center">
 <img src="images/MethodValidity/forestCal.png" alt="Calibrated Effect size estimates and 95% confidence intervals (CI) from five different databases and a meta-analytic estimate for the hazard ratio of angioedema when comparing ACE inhibitors to thiazides and thiazide-like diuretics." width="90%" />